 As with other shepherd breeds, the Malinois may be unable to curb the urge to chase.
-He likes to chase cars, and joggers and bikers may become targets.
-He may try to herd children by nipping at their feet.
+They like to chase cars, and joggers and bikers may become targets.
+They may try to herd children by nipping at their feet.

 Weight and Shoulder Height

 - 55-80 pounds

 Coat Type and Care